Mi Plan: Critical reception

 The album was generally well received by critics: it scored 71/100 among professional music critics cited by Metacritic.
 In a positive review, Stephen Thomas Erlewine of AllMusic wrote that the album is "assured and cohesive" and claimed that it is her "strongest album yet".
 Billboard described the album as "straightforward songs that appeal to melodic sensibilities rather than rhythmic contraptions, the set is a mix of vulnerability and earnestness".
 The Boston Globe said "Furtado bridges pop sensibilities with Latin music" and also mentioned the songs, "Sueños" and "Silencio", saying that they "bring out the purity in Furtado's vocals".
+The New York Times editor Jon Pareles found that "Furtado’s own sensibility is never eclipsed.
+The music uses all the technology it wants; programmed beats carry most of the arrangements, while Ms. Furtado often overdubs herself as a backup girl group.
+And the songs stay bright, friendly and generalized yet heartfelt, awaiting the singalongs they invite in Ms. Furtado's latest language."

 Digital Spy writer, Mayor Nissim, asserted that "aside from the vocals and lyrics, much of the music here wouldn't sound out of place in the UK or US charts, which is both a good and bad thing."
 He also went on to say that "the fact Manos and several other songs feature rather Americanised production can prevent them from completely hitting the mark" because, as he put it, "Furtado's tunes don't always get the Spanish wallop her vocals deserve."
 MusicOMH said in its review that "For the most part, the album is a pretty good listen" and claimed that songs from the album are "pleasant but never overly diverting".
 Paul Lester, a writer for BBC, gave the album a mixed review and said the music is "equally inoffensive".
 The writer compared it to her previous release, Loose and claimed that "Timbaland's inventive approach to dance motion is much missed".
 Entertainment Weekly also stated, "Without the Midas touch of studio magician Timbaland, Furtado has only her nasal, pleasant-enough vocals and a distinctly middlebrow musicality."
 Kevin Liedel of Slant Magazine was very critical, writing, "[it] manifests itself here in a labored and predictable fashion" and also said it is "heartless, with forced sincerity".